A classic prawn pasta recipe gets a dramatic makeover with squid ink spaghetti and the introduction of the mild anise flavour of fennel.

 Instructions

-- Bring a large pan of salted water to a rolling boil.
+- Bring a 20cm or 8" saucepan of salted water to a rolling boil.
+I use 1½ teaspoons of salt in a pan this size.

-- Slice the fennel bulb as finely as you can, a mandolin is the best tool for this.
+- Remove any tough outer "leaves" from the the fennel bulb and slice it as finely as you can, a mandolin is the best tool for this.

-- Slice the garlic as finely as you can.
+- Peel and slice the garlic as finely as you can.

 - Zest the lemon.

-- Add the chilli flakes, half the lemon zest, the garlic and half of the olive oil to the prawns and season well with salt.
+- Add the chilli flakes, half the lemon zest, the garlic and half of the olive oil to the prawns and season with a generous pinch of salt.

-- Heat the remaining oil in a frying pan over a high heat.
+- Heat the remaining oil in a 30cm or 12" frying pan over a high heat.

 - Add the sliced fennel for 3-4 minutes tossing occasionally.